realbite/blix-rest/README.md

    verb         : the request method ( 'GET'/'POST' ..)
-   req          : the rack request body         : the request body as a string body_hash    : the request body as a hash constructed from json query_params : a hash of parameters as passed in the url as parameters path_params  : a hash of parameters constructed from variable parts of the path post_params  : a hash of parameters passed in the body of the request
+   req          : the rack request body         : the request body as a string query_params : a hash of parameters as passed in the url as parameters path_params  : a hash of parameters constructed from variable parts of the path post_params  : a hash of parameters passed in the body of the request